 3. Heavy Soot Deposits

-You can adjust the flame strength on a water heater and that may be an easy solution to the problem.
-But if the heavy soot continues you may have a bad RV propane regulator.
+You can adjust the flame strength on a water heater.
+Strengthening it might solve the problem.
+But if the heavy soot continues, you may have a bad RV propane regulator.

 4. Venting or Leaking Regulator

 If a propane smell is coming from your RV propane regulator, it may be damaged and not sealing properly.